Futuristic (rapper)

 Zachary Lewis Beck (born June 2, 1991), known professionally as Futuristic, is an American rapper, singer, and songwriter.
 He was born in Bloomington, Illinois and currently resides in Tempe, Arizona.
 Futuristic gained recognition after the release of his album, The Rise, along with his single "The Greatest" in 2015.

 Early life

 Zachary Lewis Beck was born in Bloomington, Illinois on June 2, 1991.
 Being one of eight kids, Beck started rapping when he was in the first grade with his brothers in a talent show.
 When he was in fifth grade, his parents separated and he moved with his mom to Danville, Illinois.
 Later, he moved to Tempe, Arizona and went to McClintock High School.
 Beck struggled through depression when his grandmother died, and he used music in order to develop himself.
+Beck is biracial, with a white mother and a black father.

 Career

 2010–2014: Career beginnings

 In September 2010, Futuristic released his first music video which was a remix to J. Cole's song, "Who Dat".
 In February 2012, Futuristic released his debut studio album, Dream Big, which was followed up in February 2013, with his second studio album, Chasing Down a Dream.
 The album was supported by the single: "Don't Mind If I Do" featuring vocals from Dizzy Wright and Jarren Benton.
 He then followed that up with his debut extended play, T.G.I.F, in September 2013.

 Futuristic later went on and released his third studio album, Traveling Local on June 9, 2014.
 The album was supported by four singles: "I Guess I'll Smoke" featuring vocals from Dizzy Wright and Layzie Bone, "Dirty Chucks", "Plan A" featuring Jarren Benton and Chris Webby and "In the Zone" featuring Collins, J Rob the Chief and Devvon Terrell.
 The single, "No Way", was released on September 20, 2014, and was released as the lead single to his fourth studio album.